fregapple/py_retro-Frontend/README.md

 This is a continuation of works I have found on GitHub, - https://github.com/lifning/python-retro -

 I am new to coding, and using this as a difficult / challenging way to learn.
 I stop frequently to look up how to do certain things, not to mention the main file for the Frontend is just STACKED with code.
 A lot is unnecessary, but currently works.
-I did break the resolution settings as I added a new GUI and made it scale with VIDEORESIZABLE.
-So my old resolution options don't work correctly.
-I also have kept my old buttons for loading a core / rom.
-However they will be changed to match the theme.. eventually!

 This is just a project for myself and sharing on GitHub for anyone to checkout and give advice!